Australia (Modern Family): Reviews

 Leigh Raines of TV Fanatic rated the episode with 5/5.
 "I bet this was an incredible episode to film.
 The last part of the half hour with all the clips of their adventures really just seemed like we were watching the actors on a real life vacation.
 It must've been amazing!"

 Madina Papadopoulos of Paste Magazine rated the episode with 5.4/10.
 "This week's episode, "Australia," left me underwhelmed in humor and a little overwhelmed with all the storylines that were going on. [...] the classic, magic number of storylines in television is three.
 This week Modern Family had six, and they definitely dropped a couple of balls."

 Joshua Alston from The A.V.
 Club gave the episode a C−, saying that the script isn't a structural marvel but it’s quietly elegant and he compares the episode with the "Las Vegas" one: "Compared to "Las Vegas," which at the very least belongs on a shortlist of the season's best episodes, "Australia" doesn't have half the structural brio and perhaps even less of the jokes.
 "Las Vegas" was classic, cleverly executed sitcom with Sin City as its backdrop.
 "Australia" is Modern Family plus Australia."

-Jordan Adler from We Got This Covered gave a mixed review to the episode saying that there were too many plotlines: "This episode is too rushed and randomly plotted to achieve the manic comedy highs that catapulted that half-hour. [...]
-By trying to push so much into the episode, "Australia" turns into a half-hour driven by situational jokes rather than insightful, character-based humor."